decentralized-identity/peer-did-method-spec/spec/core.md

 ###### Long form

-Resolving a long form `did:peer:4` document is done by decoding the document from the DID and "contextualizing" the document with the DID.
+Resolving a long form `did:peer:4` document is done by decoding the document from the DID and "contextualizing" the restored Input Document with the DID.

 To decode the document: